 Natural gas futures bulls, riding high on recent gains, absorbed a blow from a larger-than-expected weekly storage injection Thursday but regrouped to keep prices steady.
 After trading as low as $2.388, the October Nymex contract settled at $2.435/MMBtu, off 1.0 cent.
-November settled just 0.1 cent lower at $2.491.
+November settled just 0.1 cents lower at $2.491.

 In the spot market, points in California and the Desert Southwest posted discounts after seeing gains earlier in the week; the NGI Spot Gas National Avg. finished at $2.155, off 3.5 cents.